1DanielSC/BinarySearchTree/README.md

 #### 3.1.1 Binary Tree

-This is the class which most of elementary methods of a Binary Tree is implemented.
+The Binary Tree class is the one which most of elementary methods of a Binary Tree is implemented, such as traversals, isBinarySearchTree(), getSize() and findKthElement().

 #### 3.1.1.1 Attributes